 When you invest in new equipment you probably consider which brands you buy.
 The ones that have been around for a while are worth trusting in terms of quality.
 You’re also more likely to get after-sale service from reputable manufacturers.
 When it comes to the firearm industry SIG Sauer is one of the brands you CAN trust.

 The brand was founded in 1976 as SIG Sauer Gmbh when SIG (Schweizerische Industrie Gesellschaft) and a sister company, J.P.
 Sauer & Sohn, became partners, operating in Europe.
 In 1985 the operations spread to America and this business has been known as SIG Sauer Inc. ever since 2007.
 Today it operates separately from SIG Sauer GmbH.

-Thanks to its rich history and loads of experience it designs and manufactures quality firearms as well as accessories.
+Thanks to its rich history and loads of experience it designs and manufactures quality firearms, night vision devices as well as accessories.

 The Echo 1 is one of SIG Sauer’s impressive sights.
 Note that this is not a thermal scope, but a sight.

 Your Echo 1 has a matt finish casing made of aluminum.
 It’s a compact design that won’t be too bulky to add to the average rifle.

 You can pick from eight different color and contrast settings.
 You can also pick from the multiple reticle options and even change their colors if that will make it more appropriate for your setup.
 Note: you can upload additional reticles if needed.
 Having no reticle is one of your options, making this unit very versatile.